gdbooks/LegacyOpenGL/Chapter5/own_shading.md

 }
 ```

-## Example 1

-This is a smooth shaded triangle
+This is bit of code should render a smooth shaded triangle

 ```
 public override void Render() {